PengJiwu/GPUGraphLayout/readme.md

 Two submodules /lib/snap and /lib/pngwriter are included.
 Be sure to use `git submodule init && git submodule update`

-# Fixing snap
-In order to get SNAP to compile, the following commit has to be checked out.
-`d54a94bd584bd03d366834a30089e42cc3a330db `

 # Compiling
 For Linux:
 - A Makefile is located in ./builds/linux/Makefile.
 Running